Bluetooth: External radio coexistence using 1-wire interface

 Build and program the development kit.

-Connect to the kit with a terminal emulator (for example, PuTTY).
-See How to connect with PuTTY for the required settings.
+Connect to the kit with a terminal emulator (for example, nRF Connect Serial Terminal).
+See Testing and optimization for the required settings and steps.

 Observe the number of packets transmitted.